fea-education/React/README.md

 So what the heck is [React Context](https://reactjs.org/docs/context.html) than?

 Well, imagine you have a lot of components and a lot of state to share and you want to use [Events](https://reactjs.org/docs/handling-events.html) for inbetween component communication.
 It all works with lifting up the state.
 But you most likely will have a deeply nested component tree at some point and solving everything with lifting state and passing down props will be painful.
 Trust me!
-You'll have to pass data and callbacks from component A through B, C, D, E, F, just for it to finally arrive at component G - icky!
+You'll have to pass data and callbacks from component A through B, C, D, E, F, just for it to finally arrive at component G - yuck!

 So [`Context`](https://reactjs.org/docs/context.html) lets you define values and [provide](https://reactjs.org/docs/context.html#contextprovider) them down the whole component tree.
 Only components that are interested in the values can consume them with the [`useContext` Hook](https://reactjs.org/docs/hooks-reference.html#usecontext).